-In this regard, it should be noted that the board of directors whose mandate expired with the approval of the 2019 financial statements, in providing the shareholders with its guidelines on the optimal size and composition of the board of directors - in view of the renewal of the same by the ordinary shareholders' meeting held on May 14, 2020 - expressly took into account the criteria set out in the diversity policy.
-The current composition of the board of directors broadly complies with the policy's objectives for the various types of diversity.
+In this regard, it should be noted that the board of directors whose mandate expired with the approval of the 2022 financial statements, in providing the shareholders with its guidelines on the optimal size and composition of the board of directors - in view of the renewal of the same by the ordinary shareholders' meeting scheduled for May 2023 expressly took into account the criteria set out in the diversity policy.
+The composition of the board of directors expiring with the approval of the 2022 financial statements overall complies with the policy's objectives for the various types of diversity.

-The nomination and compensation committee also takes into account the provisions of such policy when it is called to propose to the board of directors candidates to the office as directors, considering the proposals submitted by the shareholders' (if any) in the cases provided by its organizational regulation (for detailed explanation of such cases please refer to this section of the report under "Committees - Nomination and Compensation Committee - Tasks").
+The nomination and compensation committee also takes into account the provisions of the diversity policy when it is called to propose to the board of directors candidates to the office as directors, considering the proposals submitted by the shareholders' (if any) in the cases provided by its organizational regulation (for detailed explanation of such cases please refer to this section of the report under "Committees - Nomination and Compensation Committee - Tasks").